tuliooassis/tuliooassis/README.md

 ## Hello there! ✌🏻

-My name is Túlio Assis and I am Software Developer and Computer Engineering student.
+My name is Túlio.
+I am a Computer Engineer and Software Developer.

 - 🔭 I’m currently working with React and Node.js
 - 🌱 I’m currently learning Flutter and React Native